krishna-vamsi23/QuickBite-Restaurant-Analytics/README.md

 ### Step 3

-Imported CSV datasets into SQL Server.
+Imported the generated datasets into SQL Server.

 The following tables were created: